ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

 ### Next Steps

-- Chapters 4 and 5 of *Doing Math with Python*
+- Read chapters 4 and 5 of *Doing Math with Python*
-- Chapter 8 of *Programming and Mathematical Thinking*
+- Read chapter 8 of *Programming and Mathematical Thinking*
 - Check out the [course slides](/slides/discrete-structures/probability-functions/) for a detailed investigation of these chapters!

 ???+ note "Technical Concepts"